Swiss Post launches demo version for e-voting

 He emphasises that the system developed by Canton Geneva, CHVoteexternal link, has also already been presented to various members of parliament and cantonal representatives.
 This promotional tour of Switzerland took place in autumn 2016.

-Last November, Fribourgexternal link was the first canton to successfully use the system developed by Swiss Postexternal link in collaboration with Scytl, a private Spanish company, for Swiss voters living abroad.
+Last November, Fribourg was the first canton to successfully use the system developed by Swiss Postexternal link in collaboration with Scytl, a private Spanish company, for Swiss voters living abroad.

 In the votes on 12 February, the expatriate community of Canton Neuchâtel also used this new channel.
 Swiss Post has now been able to acquire Basel-City as its third canton, which had previously backed CHVote.